 Cosman F, de Beur SJ, LeBoff MS, et al. Clinician's guide to prevention and treatment of osteoporosis.
 Osteoporos Int.
 2014;25(10):2359-2381.
 PMID: 25182228. pubmed.ncbi.nlm.nih.gov/25182228/.

 Savage JW, Anderson PA.
 Osteoporotic spinal fractures.
 In: Browner BD, Jupiter JB, Krettek C, Anderson PA, eds.
 Skeletal Trauma: Basic Science, Management, and Reconstruction.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 35.

 Waldman SD.
 Thoracic vertebral compression fracture.
 In: Waldman SD, ed.
 Atlas of Common Pain Syndromes.
 4th ed.
 Philadelphia, PA: Elsevier; 2019:chap 73.

 Williams KD.
 Fractures, dislocations, and fracture-dislocations of the spine.
-In: Azar FM, Beaty JH, Canale ST, eds.
+In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-13th ed.
-Philadelphia, PA: Elsevier; 2017:chap 41.BACK TO TOP
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 41.BACK TO TOP